srg-kostyrko/BML/Readme.md

 ## Installing / Getting started

-NodeJS: Just use npm to install jParser and you are set :)
+NodeJS: Just use npm to install BML and you are set :)

 ```shell
 npm install bml